alanqrwang/brainmorph/README.md

 ```

 ## TLDR in code
-The crux of the code is in the `forward()` function in `keymorph/model.py`, which performs one forward pass through the entire KeyMorph pipeline.
+The crux of the code is in the `forward()` function in `brainmorph/model.py`, which performs one forward pass through the entire BrainMorph pipeline.

 Here's a pseudo-code version of the function:
 ```python